compro-itkmitl/Have-a-good-dream/README.md

  5. Click the switch to control your cradle
  6. If the baby cries for more than 5 minutes, the cradle will send a message to your Line app

-## Author
+## 👩‍💻 Author 👨‍💻

  - 60070073 : Passawit Riewthong
- - 60070076 : Mareena Nuraman
+ - 60070076 : Mareena Nuramun
  - 60070082 : Raksina Kanokwut

+## 👨‍🏫 Supervisors
+ -   Asst.Kitsuchart Pasupa
+ -   Asst.Panwit Tuwanut

 ---
+06016315 COMPUTER PROGRAMMING

 Faculty of Information Technology
 King Mongkut's Institute of Technology Ladkrabang